Student Success Results

-Motlow College evaluates success with respect to student achievement consistent with its mission.
+Motlow State evaluates success with respect to student achievement consistent with its mission.

 The college offers associate degrees and certificates to prepare students for employment or transfer to another college or university.
 The institution measures student achievement through a variety of means.